-If you are looking for a perfect plant for the holiday season and beyond, the ‘Yuletide’ camellia (Camellia sasanqua ‘Yuletide’) might just be the one for you.
+If you are looking for a perfect plant for the holiday season and beyond, consider growing ‘Yuletide’ camellia (Camellia sasanqua ‘Yuletide’).
+This flowering shrub might just be the one for you.
 Its bright red petals and yellow stamens make a wonderful contrast, while the glossy evergreen foliage, reminiscent of the leaves of those two Southern staples—magnolias and gardenias—lends a stylish sheen to arrangements.

 This camellia is similar to other sasanquas in the sense that it tolerates cooler temperatures and a wider range of moisture levels, as well as a wider range of acidic soils than its parent plant, the Camellia japonica.
 ‘Yuletide,’ like all sasanquas, starts blooming in October and will bloom through Christmastime.